CULTIVATED SINCE ANCIENT TIMES

 A LIMITED SUPPLY OF WATER

-This has left Banana and avocado plantation owners across the district anxious over the impact of what the limited water supply may have on this year’s crop.
+This has left both banana and avocado plantation owners across the district anxious over the impact of a limited water supply.
 These owners collectively claim that their crops are at genuine risk and are appealing to authorities to offer more support.
-They maintain that the Asprokremmos reservoir, which also serves the district, also has minimal water levels that are not adequate for their needs.
+They maintain that the Asprokremmos reservoir, which also serves the district, has minimal water levels that are not adequate for their needs.
 This comes after extra pressure was placed on it due to the closure of the Mavrokolympos dam.
-The lack of a viable desalination has also complicated the situation.
+The lack of a viable desalination system has also complicated the situation.

 WATER SUPPLY HALVED